lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 Slurm will forward your X11 credentials to the first (or even all) node for a job with the (undocumented) --x11 option.
-For example, an interactive session for 1 hour with Matlab using eigth cores can be started with:
+For example, an interactive session for 1 hour with Matlab using eight cores can be started with:

 ```Shell Session